Volunteer in Peru with SKIP

 Once an applicant confirms they are happy with the volunteering offer and confirm their dates of travel a confirmation of volunteering letter will be sent out within two weeks, detailing the nature of their volunteering opportunity.

 SKIP stands out from other grassroots NGO's because of our professional approach, structured programme and qualified, experienced staff.
 In order to provide this high level of training and support to volunteers, we have needed to find ways to bring in funds for salaries and other associated costs.
 Click here to see bios for our permanent team members.
 If you want to know how money is spent, read our annual reports

 One extremely important funding source has come from within our own volunteer community and these donations currently provide around a third of our funding.
 We recognise that the financial burden of volunteering can be intimidating and we have made some suggestions about how volunteers can work towards fundraising costs in our fundraising guide: how to fund your volunteer placement

 In order to facilitate volunteers who wish to stay for a longer period of time, we have introduced a system whereby as you stay for longer, the contribution fee amount decreases.

-There are some Coordination roles (for those with qualifications and experience and who are able to commit to a minimum of 1 year) that are exempt from contribution fee and some include an incentive/living allowance - please see volunteer positions available.
+There are some Coordination or leadership roles (for those with qualifications and experience and who are able to commit to a minimum of 9 months) that are exempt from contribution fee and some include an incentive/living allowance - please see volunteer positions available.
 We also offer scholarships to South American volunteers - please get in touch for more details.

 Accommodation will be provided and the cost of this is included in the contribution fee.
 Usually volunteers share rooms so please let us know if you really want a private room and we will do our best to make that happen.
 Host family options are available, let us know your preference during the application process.